 - Any use of LGTM to attack systems other than ones under your ownership.

 - Social engineering.

-- Vulnerabilities that rely on the use of an unsupported browser or an outdated version of a supported browser.
+- Vulnerabilities that rely on the use of an unsupported browser, an outdated version of a supported browser or a deliberately insecure browser configuration.
 For reference, supported browsers are Chrome, Firefox, Internet Explorer, Edge and Safari.

 - Lack of emails being sent out when a security-relevant event such a password reset occurs.

 You can contact Semmle with queries about the bug bounty program by emailing

 Thank you for helping keep Semmle and our users safe!